Ernst Strasser: Professional career

 After completing his military service, Ernst Strasser began his career as a secretary of the Austrian Farmers' Association under the former director Josef Riegler.
 Then he moved to the legal department of the Upper Austrian Farmers' Union, where he took over the position of a Federal Minister two years later.
 After the election of Josef Riegler to the leader of the Austrian People's Party, Ernst Strasser followed him and worked as an office manager of the chairman until 1990.

 From 1990 to 1991 he was head of strategic planning of Umdasch AG in Amstetten and then from 1991 to 1992 managing director of Shop Concept-Mittelraum (Umdasch AG) in Heidelberg.

 After his retirement as a minister, Ernst Strasser was appointed to the advisory board of the Österreichische Staatsdruckerei.
 Between 2005 and 2008 Strasser was Managing Partner at VCP Energy Holdings, a subsidiary of Vienna Capital Partners. and from 2006 to 2014 he was Managing Partner at GP-Beteiligungs- und Verwaltung GesmbH.
-Until March 2011, Ernst Strasser was also a member of the supervisory board of WESTbahn and G4S.
-In addition, he has been an authorised representative of SCCB Consulting & Coaching GesmbH since 2016.
+Until March 2011, Ernst Strasser was also a member of the supervisory board of Westbahn and G4S.
+In addition, he has been an authorised representative of SCCB Consulting & Coaching since 2016.

 In May 2019, Ernst Strasser took over the hotel Hubertushof in Bad Ischl.